Wednesday, June 17, 2026Vol. III · No. 168Subscribe

 ClaimWatch

-Mining claims intelligence — from query to map, in minutes.
+Mining claims intelligence — from query to report, in minutes.

-Every unpatented mining claim across eleven western states.
-Due diligence, prospecting, and monitoring delivered as complete reports with publication-ready ArcGIS maps.
+Every unpatented mining claim across all twelve BLM states.
+Leadfile audits, due diligence, site selection, regional prospecting, entity investigations, and AOI monitoring — delivered as complete report packages.

 4.4M+